sara-nl/swiftdocs/source/Pages/Clients/curl.rst

 ==============

 First you need to get a token that is valid for 24 hours that can be used instead of user name and password.
-Authentication is don through keystone.
+Authentication is done through keystone.
 There are two versions supported, V2.0 and V3.
 Using V2.0, a token is created in the following manner:

 .. image:: /Images/v2auth.png